,

 These pioneering sites were soon called "job boards" and the ads on them were called "job ads" or "job postings".

-Monster: One of the first job boards
+Monster: One of the first job boars.

 Job board distributors entered the fray around 1994 -- they allowed employers to get your job posting listed on numerous job boards at once. eQuest and CastleLinks were likely the first job board distributors, recalls Kelly Robinson of Broadbean Technology.
 Broadbean later acquired CastleLinks.
 ZipRecruiter later offered job board distribution as well.